dmlc/gluon-nlp/docs/community/configuration.rst

-Documentation: Compiling the GluonNLP docs website outside the CI
+Configuration for compiling GluonNLP website
 -----------------------------------------------------------------

  | The GluonNLP docs website is at https://gluon-nlp.mxnet.io (release branch), or https://gluon-nlp.mxnet.io/master/index.html (master branch).
 Its source code is at https://github.com/dmlc/gluon-nlp .